About NECTAR

 10 If I put my work in NECTAR, will it automatically be included in the University's Annual Research Report?

 Yes.
-As from January 2008 the University's Annual Research Report is automatically generated from NECTAR content.
+Since January 2008 the University's Annual Research Report has been automatically generated from NECTAR content.

 11 If I leave the University, will my work be removed from NECTAR?